-In theory, the cross is much simpler than those fancy shovel hooks, Gazelle punches, and corkscrew shots you’ll learn later on.
 Throwing a punch in a straight line to your opponent’s chin with your dominant hand sounds like a no-brainer, but of course it’s not.
-As is often the case in boxing, the cross’s technical details challenge some of our natural punching instincts, and it’s a lot harder than it looks.
+As is often the case in boxing, the cross’s technical details challenge some of our natural punching instincts, making this shot a lot harder than it looks.

 1. Understand the Cross’s Kinetic Chain (and Eliminate Your Tri-phasic Motion)

 A good right cross starts in the toe and ends in the fist, building momentum as the power transfers through the heel, knee, hip, torso, and shoulder.
 Watch Saul “Canelo” Alvarez demonstrate this full-body motion:

 It’s important to note that Canelo’s body locks out in one piece.
 Many beginner crosses suffer from what world-class boxing coach Barry Robinson refers to as a “tri-phasic motion.”
 This term sounds fancy, but it’s easy to understand when you break it down:

 - Phasic = of or relating to a phase or phases

 In other words, beginner crosses fire in 3 distinct phases, like a trebuchet: the counterweight drops, the arm swings, and the payload is released.
 This isn’t good because it gives the opponent visual indicators that the punch is coming before it actually arrives.
 Instead of a “tri-phasic trebuchet,” you want your cross to fire like a ballista – the tension in the bowstave is released all at once, sending the bolt spearing out immediately.